 7. Chips @ No.8

 Another chippy rating in Fry Magazine’s top 50, Prestwich-based Chips @ No. 8 has been praised for its wonderfully flaky fish, gaining glowing reviews from its devoted fan base.
-Expect proper beef dripping chips, classic fish and chips in gloriously crispy batter, veggie options, and most importantly, great gravy.
+At this north Manchester spot, you can expect proper beef dripping chips, classic fish and chips in gloriously crispy batter, veggie options, and most importantly, great gravy.
 Chips @ No. 8, 8 Clifton Rd, Prestwich, M25 3HQ.